Crockett was the representative for Michigan’s 13th congressional district and was a Democrat. He served from 1979 to 1990.

 - H.R.
 2657 (101st): United States-Cuba Communications Act of 1989

-From Nov 1980 to Oct 1990, Crockett missed 1,088 of 4,462 roll call votes, which is 24.4%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Nov 1980 to Oct 1990, Crockett missed 1,129 of 4,505 roll call votes, which is 25.1%.
+This is much worse than the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records